 Proper wound care promotes healing, prevents infections, and minimizes complications.
-However, frequent in-person visits can be challenging for patients with mobility issues, chronic conditions, or those recovering from surgery.
+However, frequent in-person wound care visits may be a challenge for patients with mobility issues, chronic conditions, or those recovering from surgery.
 By integrating remote patient monitoring (RPM) into wound care management, patients can receive high-quality wound care services at home while closely monitoring their healing progress.

-This article explores the benefits of remote wound monitoring and how it empowers patients and healthcare providers to optimize wound care outcomes.
+This article explores the benefits of remote wound monitoring for both patients and healthcare providers.

 Wound Care and Chronic Conditions

-When a patient has diabetes, it can slow down the wound healing process.
-Moreover, heel ulcers are particularly prevalent in diabetic patients.
-In addition, diabetes also causes stiffer, thinner skin, which puts these individuals at high risk for pressure injuries beyond just their feet.
+Heel ulcers are particularly prevalent in diabetic patients, and diabetes can slow down the wound healing process.
+It also causes stiffer, thinner skin, which puts this population at high risk for pressure injuries beyond just their feet.

 Wound Care Services at Home

-Remote patient monitoring in wound care can be conducted using video conferencing appointments where patients can have their wounds assessed regularly to ensure an optimized healing process is being maintained.
-Remote wound monitoring uses certain medical devices or apps that allow patients to scan wounds at home with a smartphone.
+Remote patient monitoring in wound care can be conducted using video conferencing appointments where patients can have their wounds assessed regularly.
+Remote wound monitoring technology includes medical devices or apps that allow patients to scan wounds at home with a smartphone.
 These devices then automatically transmit the wound images to their physicians so they can review the wound condition.

-The vital signs routinely monitored in wound care include oxygen saturation, heart rate, respiration, blood pressure, temperature, and stress levels.
-With remote patient monitoring, patients take a measurement, and the physiological data is automatically transmitted to their physician for review.
+The vital signs routinely monitored with remote monitoring devices may include include oxygen saturation, heart rate, respiration, blood pressure, temperature, and stress levels.
+With remote patient monitoring, patients take measurements, and the physiological data is automatically transmitted to their physician for review.
 Any deviations in readings often help a wound care physician determine if an adverse wound healing process is ongoing.

 The following sections describe the benefits of receiving wound care services at home with remote monitoring for wound care.